gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 Different to strict semver 2.0.0, component versions MAY:

 - have an optional v prefix
-- omit the third component (patch-level); if omitted, path-level is implied to equal 0
+- omit the third level (patch-level); if omitted, path-level is implied to equal 0

 ## Sources, Resources